A Passover Relationship between Events in the Life and

 3—Third Time Jesus appeared to His disciples (John 21:14) Third question third answer (21:17)

-All 4 of the dead raised on the third day—Jairus’ daughter, Son of the widow on Nain, Lazarus, Jesus, and those raised with Jesus.
+the son of the widow on Nain, Lazarus, Jesus, and those raised with Jesus.

 A Question is Asked